National Human Rights Commission (Mexico): Controversy in 2019

 On the third vote, taken November 7, 2019, María del Rosario Piedra Ibarra, daughter of Rosario Ibarra, a long-time human rights activist, was elected by the Senate of the Republic as President of the National Human Rights Commission.
 Out of 114 votes cast, Piedra Ibarra had 76 (66.67%), Arturo Peimbert had 24, José de Jesús Orozco Henríquez had 8, and there were six abstentions.
 Members of the National Action Party insisted that Rosario Piedra Ibarra should not be allowed to be sworn in as president of the Commission since they should count 116 votes, including two emitted on behalf of senators who were absent.
 A video of Senator Xóchitl Gálvez using violence on November 13 to prevent Ibarra's swearing in circulates on social media.
 Rosario Piedra Ibarra was sworn in as president of the National Human Rights Commission on November 13.
 Alberto Manuel Athie Gallo, another member of the National Human Rights Commission, resigned in protest.
-Four female councilors resigned on November 14.
+Four female councillors resigned on November 14.

 On February 28, 2020, it was revealed that Piedra Ibarra would receive MXN $159,227.83 monthly, some $5,000 more than what her predecessor, Luis Raúl González Pérez, received and $51,000 more than President Andrés Manuel López Obrador, despite a law that prohibits any government employee from earning more than the president.
-Despite the official policy of austerity, other top officials will also be paid more than López Obrador.
+Despite the official policy of austerity, other top officials would have been paid more than López Obrador.